-When my stepdaughter was ten, she walked into a local restaurant and asked the Greek owner if he would sell her an over-sized wooden rosary that he’d brought from his homeland and hung behind the sales register.
+When Ron’s daughter was ten, she walked into a local restaurant in our town in the Netherlands and asked the Greek owner whether he would sell her an over-sized wooden rosary that he’d brought from his homeland and hung behind the sales register.
 She knew I’d seen it and liked it, and she wanted to give it to me as a present.
 It was a bold thing for a little girl to do.

-She said that the idea came to her and she got really excited about it.
-And it just seemed like it would work out the way she wanted.
+She said that the idea came to her, and she got really excited about it, and it just seemed like it would work out the way she wanted.
 She felt confident, and she wasn’t nervous about asking, and she wasn’t thinking about how the plan could fail.
-So she just went for it!
+She just went for it!
 And in the end, instead of selling it to her, he gave it to her.

 How we feel about our choice is more important than whatever we decide, because our feelings indicate our expectations, which shape the result.

 If we have several options, and we feel good about all of them, any one of them can work for us, because there are many ways to get to where we want to be.
-But if we feel bad about our choice, it’ll be difficult to create a positive outcome, no matter how hard we try.
+But if we feel bad about our choice and direction, it will be difficult to create a positive outcome, no matter how hard we try.

 Second-guessing a decision – by continuing to weigh the pros and cons, or by focusing on why it won’t be successful, or by complaining about the consequences – unmakes the decision and blocks its success.